Higher Education Governance & Leadership

 between the state government and public postsecondary sector.
 However, few studies

-have considered how this organizational characteristic influences these agencies’ role in
+have considered how this organizational characteristic influences these agencies’

 the policy process.
-The current study seeks to contribute to this gap in the literature by
+The current study seeks to contribute to this gap in the literature

-investigating the use of information in the policy process and the potential role of
+investigating the use of information in the policy process and the potential role

 statewide agencies as knowledge brokers.
 Through an examination of the state higher

-education governing agencies in Georgia, Tennessee, and Texas, findings highlight the
+education governing agencies in Georgia, Tennessee, and Texas, findings highlight

 influence of these organizations’ multi-facing position on the supply and demand of